(I may earn a small commission from the products mentioned in this post.)

 4. Having Family/Caregiver Helps TKR Recovery

 Family and/or a caregiver were crucial for me during knee replacement recovery.
-If I had made adequate preparation before surgery I may have gotten by on my own
+If I had made adequate preparation before surgery I may have gotten by on my own but it would have been difficult

 Preparing meals, washing dishes, washing clothes, help with icing and physical therapy are just a few things I would not have wanted to do on my own.